notThatCoo/RPG_Game/README.md

  > ## SOLID principles in Class Diagram
 > The majority of the changes made to our class diagram were to satisfy the Single-responsibility principle, In both our character and race classes we had functions that would calculate a new stat and output the changes.
 We split up jobs into simpler functions that perform singular jobs.
+We also made sure our ISP was correct.
+Classes do not implement methods they don't use.
 >